-- (i) The Company has taken out an insurance policy which will provide insurance cover for Mr Gale against all permitted liabilities incurred by Mr Gale acting as an Officer (except to the extent such insurance cannot be procured at a reasonable cost or is otherwise unavailable to the Company). - (ii) The insurance premiums payable will be calculated at market rates applicable from time to time. - (iii) Mr Gale is a related party of the Company to whom the proposed Resolution would permit the giving of a benefit. - (iv) The nature of the benefit to be given to Mr Gale is the benefit under the Deed of Indemnity, Insurance and Access, the terms of which are summarised above. - (v) The reasons and basis for the benefit are set out above. - (vi) Mr Gale was appointed as Chief Financial Officer on 20 January 2020 and did not receive remuneration and emoluments from the Company (including Share based payments) in the year ending 31 December 2019. - (vii) Mr Gale expects to receive the following remuneration and emoluments from the Company (including Share based payments) in the year ending 31 December 2020:
+- (i) The Company has taken out an insurance policy which will provide insurance cover for each Indemnified Person against all permitted liabilities incurred by the Indemnified Persons acting as an Officer (except to the extent such insurance cannot be procured at a reasonable cost or is otherwise unavailable to the Company). - (ii) The insurance premiums payable will be calculated at market rates applicable from time to time. - (iii) Some of the Indemnified Persons are related parties of the Company to whom the proposed Resolution would permit the giving of a benefit. - (iv) The nature of the benefit to be given to each of the Indemnified Persons is the benefit under the Deed of Indemnity, Insurance and Access, the terms of which are summarised above. - (v) The reasons and basis for the benefit are set out above.

+(vi) The Indemnified Persons received the following remuneration and emoluments from the Company (including Share based payments) in the year ending 31 December 2021: